 How to invest in the Bitcoin BTCC ETF

-To buy shares in the BTCC ETF, you'll first need to sign up to a broker with access to the Toronto Stock Exchange.
+To access the world's first physically backed ETF, BTCC, you'll first need to sign up to a broker with access to the Toronto Stock Exchange.

 One online broker that offers $0 brokerage trades on Canadian securities is CMC Markets.
-Other brokers include Saxo Capital Markets, CommSec, Phillip Capital and Interactive Brokers.
+Other brokers include Saxo Invested, CommSec, Phillip Capital and Interactive Brokers.
 You can check out how other brokers compare in the comparison table below.

 How to buy the BTCC ETF

 - Compare online brokers.
 To invest in ETFs listed in Canada, you'll need to sign up to an ETF broker platform with access to Canadian stock exchanges.
 Our table below can help you choose.